alan-turing-institute/vecma_workshop_tutorial/Tutorial.rst

    uses a zero mean function, but an upcoming update to mogp_emulator will allow for flexible specification of mean functions.

    This tutorial fits the GP hyperparameters through maximum likelihood.
-We also have implemented weak prior MCMC sampling if a Bayesian specification of the emulator is desired.
-Future improvements will also allow for priors to be specified to enable MAP or full MCMC estimation of the hyperparameters.
+The library also supports providing prior distributions on the hyperparameters and fitting more complex mean functions, both of which tend to build emulators that are more robust in regions where few input samples have been drawn.

 Making Predictions
 ------------------